FEDERAL DIRECT STUDENT LOANS

 To take out a Direct Loan for the first time, you must complete a Master Promissory Note (MPN) and online loan entrance counseling before your loan can be disbursed.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
 The entrance counseling helps you to understand your responsibilities regarding your loan.
 When you stop attending USAO, you will also be required to complete online loan exit counseling, even if your plans are to attend a different school or return at a later date.
-You can complete both your MPN and loan entrance counseling at www.studentloans.gov.
-You will be required to use your Department of Education-issued PIN.
-If you do not have a PIN, you may request one from the official PIN site.
+You can complete both your MPN and loan entrance counseling at studentloans.gov.
+You will be required to use your FSA ID to log in.
+If you do not have a FSA ID, you can create one from the official FSA ID website.

 You can borrow additional Direct Loans as an undergraduate student on a single MPN for up to 10 years.
 For each loan certified you will receive a disclosure statement that gives you specific information including the loan amount, fees, and the expected disbursement dates and amounts.

 Student borrowers are not required to begin making payments until after they drop below half-time attendance.
 Once you are no longer enrolled at least half time in an eligible program, you'll receive one 6-month grace period on your Direct Subsidized and Unsubsidized Loans during which you are not required to make loan payments.
 You must begin repayment at the end of your grace period.

 In the case of loans, keep in mind that whatever amount you borrow must be paid back with interest.
 You have the right to decline the loan or to request a lower loan amount.